 Alan Jay Lerner and Frederick Loewe adapted Shaw’s play and turned it into a very successful stage musical under the new title of My Fair Lady.
 This musical version made its Broadway debut in New York, on the 15th of March, 1956.
 The two original stars of this stage version were Rex Harrison in the role of Professor Higgins and Julie Andrews as Eliza Doolittle.

 Rex Harrison reprised his role in director George Cukor’s 1964 film adaptation.
-Try as I might, it is very hard for me to imagine anyone else having played the role of Higgins the way that Rex Harrison did.
+Try as I might, it is very hard for me to imagine anyone else having played the role of Higgins quite the way that Rex Harrison did.

 I really like Leslie Howard’s portrayal in the 1938 film, but it is Rex’s portrayal of the arrogant, pompous, self-centered, selfish and energetic Higgins that lingers most in my mind.
 Rex really does a terrific job in the role.
 I especially love his subtle facial acting where he conveys to us that he is coming to genuinely care about Eliza.